-No. Trust me here; if you are traveling overseas, then do yourself a favour and use an insurance company such as this one that specialises in travel.
+No. Trust me here; if you are travelling overseas, then do yourself a favour and use an insurance company such as this one that specialises in travel.

 We only ever use this company for our insurance.

-We saved $$$’s in Thailand on dental bills after I cracked a tooth on street food, and when my daughter walked into a window in Vegas, World Nomads paid for everything quickly and efficiently.
+We saved $$$’s in Thailand on dental bills after I cracked a tooth on street food, and when my daughter walked into a window in Vegas, World Nomads paid for everything quickly and efficiently – they are amazing

 8. Pack Travel Essentials For The Plane